codebynumbers/Admiral/README.md

 ```

 ### To Do
-- Provide option to not use EBS
+- Provide option to not use EBS, (EBS currently disabled)
-- Dynamically choose right class for job, ie not hardcoded
 - Add a couple more sample jobs
-- Fix circular import